Breword/tmux/Contributing.md

   somewhere (bottom left?) and have a command to add a chunk of text and a command to remove the last chunk and a command to clear.

-- The lexer in cmd-parse.y should be a single state machine rather than separate functions for environment variables, strings and formats.

 - ([#1868](https://github.com/tmux/tmux/issues/1868)) Vertical-only zoom.

 - ([#1774](https://github.com/tmux/tmux/issues/1774)) Resizing panes should
   move to the parent cell and resize it if this would allow the pane to become closer to what is requested.

-- ([#2028](https://github.com/tmux/tmux/issues/2028)) Style strings should be
-  saved and parsed when they are used if they contain #{, so that formats can be emdedded in styles.

 ### Large things